The House from a 1903 postcard

 Primary Current Ownership Use: Mixed Use

-Ownership Details: Owned by Sandwell Metropolitan Borough Council and operated as the Ingestre Hall Residential Arts Centre.
-The House is available for civil marriage ceremonies, receptions, concerts, and evening dinners.
-The Ingestre folly is operated by The Landmark Trust as a holiday rental.
+Ownership Details: Owned by Sandwell Metropolitan Borough Council and operated as a wedding and event venue and as Ingestre Hall Residential Arts Centre.
+Ingestre Pavilion is operated by The Landmark Trust as a holiday rental.

 Phone: 01889-270-225